Acadia

 Ship history

-The Acadia will be the only Jones Act-compliant rock placement vessel in the U.S. commercial fleet and is a critical vessel needed to develop U.S. offshore wind projects.
+The Acadia is the only Jones Act-compliant subsea rock installation vessel (SRIV) in the U.S. commercial fleet and is critical to developing U.S. offshore wind projects.
 The vessel enables specialised subsea operations, making it an essential tool for offshore wind projects.
-With its large and robust aft deck area, the Acadia is a highly flexible asset for GLDD.
+With her large, robust aft deck, the Acadia is a highly flexible asset for GLDD.

 Ulstein celebrates GLDD's SRIV ‘Acadia’ keel laying at Philly shipyard